-If you have a dam or pond full of duckweed, as I do, you’ll learn that duckweed can actually be eaten as a vegetable and is an excellent source of protein!
-It’s anti-bacterial and anti-fungal and its juice is said to help absorb toxins.
+If you have a pond full of duckweed, as I do, you’ll learn that you can eat duckweed as a protein-rich vegetable!
+It’s anti-bacterial and anti-fungal, and its juice is said to help absorb toxins.

 The book ends with a section on household remedies, like activated charcoal, bleach, boric acid, cayenne pepper, cinnamon, Epsom salts, and much more.

-You’ll learn how to make Warming Ginger Cayenne Massage Oil for muscle pains and sore joints, as well as things like Boric Acid Eye Wash, a treatment for jock itch, tonic to boost your immune system, and cold and flu prevention remedies.
+You’ll learn how to make Warming Ginger Cayenne Massage Oil for muscle pains and sore joints.
+Some other fabulous recipes include things like Boric Acid Eye Wash, a treatment for jock itch, a tonic to boost your immune system, and cold and flu prevention remedies.

 Good Things About The Lost Book of Herbal Remedies